-- Peppermint essential oil provides a cooling effect when applied topically to the skin.
+- Peppermint essential oil: Provides a cooling effect when applied topically to the skin.

-- Lavender essential oil is calming and soothing to irritated skin.
+- Lavender essential oil: is calming and soothing to irritated skin.

 - 1-2 Tbsp aloe vera gel

-- 10 drops pure lavender essential oil
+- 10 drops of pure lavender essential oil

-- 10 drops pure peppermint essential oil
+- 10 drops of pure peppermint essential oil

 - ½ cup witch hazel